zhangyuygss/SVFSal/README.md

    to your own *caffe path*.

-5. Run *demo.m*.
+5. Run `demo.m`

-   You should find the output saliency map from `SVFS_ROOT/data/output`.
+   After running demo code, you should find the output saliency map from `SVFS_ROOT/data/output`.
 Put your images into `SVFS_ROOT/data/images` if you want to run on your own dataset.

    If you would like to download our saliency map results, you can also find them [here](https://pan.baidu.com/s/1gfCOxkJ)  via baidu pan or  [here](https://drive.google.com/open?id=1U04GTkN7KkNFDgT4iUqspJote7QYqGiG) via google drive.

 ### Training and evaluation

-Script `prepare_and_train.m` contains one round training of our framework, it calls corresponding script to do fusion, data preparation and start training.
++ Script `prepare_and_train.m` contains one round training of our framework, it calls corresponding script to do fusion, data preparation and start training.
 However, we don't recommend you to run training procedure since the codes are not well modified and you have to change some path in the script to make it run on your machine.
 We only release the training part as a reference for you if you want to check some details in the codes.

-Evaluation scripts are in `SVFS_ROOT/evaluate/evaluate_net.m`, also the codes serve as a reference.
-If you have any question in the codes, feel free to ask me.
++ Evaluation code can be found in `SVFS_ROOT/evaluate/evaluate_net.m`, also the code serves as a reference.
+If you have any question about the codes, feel free to ask me.

 ### Citation

-Cite our paper with this:
+Cite our paper with:

 `Citation`